Hyperobjekt/seda-site/content/posts/white-black-differences-scores.md

 Racial and ethnic disparities in children’s academic performance are a stubborn feature of the American educational landscape.
 Though these gaps are substantially smaller than they were 40 years ago, they remain quite large: the gap in standardized test scores between white and black students amounts to roughly two years of schooling.
 The gap between white and Hispanic students is almost as large.

-The first figure compares the average performance of black and white students.
+This first figure compares the average performance of black and white students.
 Each circle is a school district, and the size of the circle is proportionate to the number of black and white children enrolled in the school district.
 Districts that lie on the diagonal line have no black/white disparity in test scores, and the farther a district sits away from the diagonal line, the greater the gap in that district.

+<b>ADD STATE HERE HIGHLIGHTING WALTON COUNTY SCHOOL DISTRICT: ID # 1201980</b>

 For example, in Georgia’s Walton County School District, east of Atlanta, the average white student scores 0.6 grade levels above the national average, while the average black student scores 1 grade levels below average; the gap is about 1.6 grade levels.
 These numbers make Walton County roughly typical for the nation in terms of white and black students’ average test scores.
 (Note that the circle for Walton County sits roughly in the middle of the cloud of school districts in the figure.)